msthakur0064/ExpressJs-Example-With-ES6/README.md

 #### Installation steps
 - Take clone
-- Install PostgreSQL/MySql database
+- Install PostgreSQL/MySql database(Used PostgreSQL in example)
 - First run `npm install` command
 - Create copy of `env.example` file with `.env` name
 - Set credential in `.env` file
 - Run project 'npm start'

 #### Details of the example
+- Used `sequelize` ORM.
+- User `json web token` for authentication.
-- User can login or registration by using this APIs.
+- User can login or registration by using APIs.
-- User modify our details after login.
+- User modify our details after login(With JWT token).
-- User can add or modify our projects after login.

 #### List of APIs
 - Authentication APIs(Token is not required)